TalanSoft/www-talansoft-com-wiki/Customer/heineken.md

 Once the 3D work was done with, the marketing agency working with team Valkyrie was able to create a working prototype in a few days.<br>

 ## Results
-Upon launching the app on the web, the animation scenes of two iconic structures of the Singapore city pop out of thin air, putting together the stage to showcase the Heineken products embedded in the scene.<br>
+Upon launching the app on the web, the animation scenes of two of the most iconic structures of Singapore pop out of thin air, putting together the stage to showcase the Heineken products embedded in the scene.<br>
 The customers have the option to display the scene in AR and take pictures or videos to share with their friends.<br>
 Augmented Reality enables a new generation of marketing content.<br>